zchee/neovim-wiki/Python-plugins,-clipboard-integration-and-other-service-providers-through-msgpack-RPC-channels.md

 NEOVIM_PYTHON_LOG_FILE=python.log nvim
 ```

 As explained, not all python plugins will perform well(or even work) with Neovim.
-One example is YouCompleteMe, which gets really slow for big files.
-[This branch](https://github.com/tarruda/YouCompleteMe/tree/nvim2) contains a patch that improves YCM performance with Neovim, it can be used as a temporary workaround for YCM users until the problems with the python client are fixed

-If you are running into performance problems with other python plugins, it's possible to create a cProfile report to help diagnose the bottleneck:
+If you are running into performance problems with other python plugins, it's possible to create a cProfile report to help diagnose possible bottlenecks:

 ```
 NEOVIM_PYTHON_PROFILE=1 nvim && cat .nvim-python-client.profile